Industry News

 Improving team performance

-Businesses can therefore reduce the need to call on scattered approvals and improve lead generation as well as conversion rates.
+Businesses can thus reduce the need to call on dispersed approvals and improve lead generation as well as conversion rates.

 Understanding the difference between proofing and proofreading makes it possible to structure marketing projects effectively.
 By combining proofreading and content validation, marketing teams can improve the quality, consistency and performance of their marketing content.
-Tools such as Smartevo make it possible to put these processes in place and optimise workflows in the long term.
+Tools like Smartevo make it possible to implement these processes and optimise workflows sustainably.